mmshahria/GlassboardTech-API-Reference/Banking/GET Banking Beneficiary by Id.md

 Describes the date & time at which the banking beneficiary was last updated.
 Data formatted as `1970-01-01T00:00:00.000Z`.

-providerMeta `object`
-JSON Object descriptor that encloses the provider's meta details.

 <strong>isDeleted</strong> `boolean`

-Has the value _true_ if a specified banking beneficiary is deleted; otherwise, the value _false_.
+Has the value _true_ if the banking beneficiary is deleted; otherwise, the value _false_.